CaptJaybles/SynologyLLM/README.md

 To use with synology ai console

-  1) Select OpenAI as the provider and under advanced settings use this address
+  1) Select OpenAI as the provider

-    - put in the API key used in settings HOST_API_SECRET, default is sk-xxx
+  2) put in the API key used in settings HOST_API_SECRET

+    -default is sk-xxx

+  4) Under advanced settins use this address

     - http://Host IP address : host IP port
     - change the values to what you are using